dmbarbour/glas/docs/GlasApps.md

 ## Transaction Loops

 In the transaction loop application model, systems are modeled by an open set of atomic, isolated, repeating transactions operating in an environment.
-This has many nice systemic properties, contingent on a sufficiently powerful optimizer:
+This has many nice systemic properties, contingent on applications are expressed and a sufficiently powerful optimizer:

 * *Parallelism.* Multiple transactions can be opportunistically evaluated in parallel.
 A subset of transactions (those with no read-write conflicts) can be committed in parallel.
 In context of repeating transactions, the system can heuristically schedule transactions to avoid conflicts.
 Programmers can also mitigate conflict, e.g. by introducing intermediate queues. *Note:* Depending on language, there may be opportunities for parallelism within transactions, too.

-* *Concurrency.* Intriguingly, repetition and replication are equivalent for isolated transactions.
+* *Concurrency.* Repetition and replication are equivalent for isolated transactions.
 A transaction that makes a fair non-deterministic binary choice can be modeled as a pair of transactions that each deterministically select a different choice.
-If there is no conflict, they can both commit.
-Thus, leveraging a simple 'fork' effect, a single transaction loop can represent the entire open, dynamic set of transactions, each performing a different subtask.
+These transactions can evaluate in parallel.

+* *Incremental Computing.* A repeated transaction will often repeat many computations.
+Instead of recomputing everything, we can cache a stable prefix and only recompute from the point where inputs change.
+Combined with *concurrency*, a stable non-deterministic choice effectively becomes a separate thead.

-* *Reactivity.* The system can recognize obviously unproductive transactions, such as failed transactions or those that repeatedly write the same values to variables.
-Instead of warming the CPU with unproductive recomputation, the system can arrange to wait for relevant changes before rescheduling.
+* *Reactivity.* The system can recognize obviously unproductive transactions, such as repeating an aborted transaction, a read-only transaction, or a transaction that will write the same values to the same variables.
+Instead of warming the CPU, the system can set triggers and wait for a relevant change.
+Reactive applications can be designed to leverage this optimization.

-* *Incremental Computing.* We don't need to recompute every transaction from the start.
-When a transaction starts with a stable prefix, the system can heuristically cache the partially evaluated transaction.
-This cached computation can serve as a checkpoint for further evaluation.
-This combines nicely with concurrency when a non-deterministic choice is stable.

-* *Consistency.* It isn't difficult to express transactional invariants as assertions that must pass before a transaction is committed.
-Any transaction that would break these invariants can instead be aborted.

 * *Live Coding.* Transaction loops provide a natural opportunity to update code between transactions.
 Further, they provide an opportunity to test proposed code changes within a transaction, without committing to anything.
 However, language and IDE support are necessary to provide a smooth transition, especially in case of schema update.

 * *Persistent.* Application state can be transparently backed by a persistent filesystem or network resources, allowing for the application to maintain stable behavior over multiple power cycles.
 Of course, this isn't perfectly transparent; the application must ultimately be designed to handle long 'sleeps'.

-* *Distributed.* Intriguingly, running multiple instances of the same transaction loop is idempotent.
-If we run the same transaction loop on multiple remote nodes, they'll continue to provide degraded service when the network is partitioned, then recover resiliently when connectivity is restored.
-To support this, application state might be backed by a distributed database with a few partitioning tolerance features such as mirroring or buffering.
-Distributed transactions would be used minimally, only as needed.

-* *Interactive.* An application can potentially participate in multiple transaction loops.
-The application's main loop is represented by a 'step' method, but other loops may be implicit via RPC or GUI bindings.
-The different loops will interact asynchronously through application state.

-* *Real-time.* A transaction can observe current time and abort if the transaction runs too early.
-In context of a repeating transaction, this effectively models 'wait' for a timestamp.
-A runtime could easily optimize this wait.
-Intriguingly, it is feasible to evaluate such transactions ahead of time and hold them ready to commit when the time comes.
-Full *hard* real-time would require some guarantees about scheduling and how much work is performed, but transaction loops support *soft* real-time very easily.

-* *Search.* Operating within transactions makes it easier to explore multiple possibilities without committing to anything, e.g. adjusting tuning or calibration variables.
-This could feasibly be leveraged in combination with RPC to support distributed constraint systems.

-There are also some known weaknesses for this model.
-The biggest one, IMO, is that many difficult optimizations are needed for transaction loops to perform competitively with conventional application models.
-Another is that conventional multi-step procedural operations will be awkwardly expressed as state machines to run over multiple transactions.
+* *Consistent.* Transactions simplify the problem of enforcing consistency.
+Assumptions about application or system state can be checked before we commit to a transaction that might break them.
+Checks may be evaluated using a hierarchical transaction that we later abort.

+* *Distributed.* Repetition and replication are equivalent for isolated transactions.
+We can semi-transparently mirror a transaction loop application across multiple nodes, leveraging a distributed database and pubsub RPC.
+In case of network disruption, each mirror can provide degraded service using only resources within its own partition, then recover resiliently when connectivity is restored.

+* *Congestion Control.* A system can heuristically adjust frequency of transactions that read and write buffers (such as queues or bags) based on how full or empty are the buffers.
+This would help balance asynchronous producer-consumer interactions.
+I wouldn't recommend depending entirely on heuristics, but this can easily supplement more explicit controls.

+* *Interaction.* Applications can interact within a distributed transaction, perhaps based on remote procedure calls (RPC).
+In addition to the 'step' method for background processing, RPC calls may also be repeated, extending the benefits of transaction loops across application boundaries.

+* *Real-time.* A transaction can abort if it runs too early.
+A repeating transaction can abort repeatedly, waiting on the clock.
+This is easily optimized for incremental computing and reactivity.
+Further, the system can easily precompute the transaction for a future time, and hold it ready to commit.
+Assuming adequate control of scheduling and resource use, this can support real-time systems.

+* *Auto-tune.* An application may read some parameters representing external tuning or calibration.
+A system could automatically adjust these parameters to improve a fitness heuristic.
+With transactions, it is feasible to observe how fitness is influenced by proposed parameters without committing to anything.
+In context of a transaction loop, tuning may easily continue as the application runs.

+* *Loop Fusion.* In some cases it is possible to optimize a repeating sequence of transactions further than the individual transactions.
+With JIT, such optimizations potentially cross application boundaries.
+Can be guided by fused transaction invariants, e.g. 'fusion queues' must be empty only upon final commit.

+To fully leverage transaction loops requires many non-trivial optimizations.
+However, even without those optimizations, it is feasible to compile procedures or multi-process programs into state machines for evaluation across multiple transactional steps.
+This can be efficient with just a little caching and acceleration, and provides a robust semantics for how procedures interact in a concurrent system.

 ## Ephemeral Types